WishKnish/KnishIO-Technical-Whitepaper/README.md

 In this step we must generate all the necessary atoms for molecule *M* to fulfill the requirements of the transaction.

-1. Build the primary atom (first unused private key position for the token).
+1. Build the primary atom (lowest index in the molecule).
 This normally represents a destructive transaction from the sender’s wallet.
-2. Build the secondary atom (next position).
+2. Build the secondary atom (next index).
 This normally represents a constructive transaction to the recipient’s wallet.
-3. Build any additional atoms necessary to fulfill the requirements of the transaction (for example, delivering tokens to multiple recipients).
+3. Build any additional atoms necessary to fulfill the requirements of the transaction (for example, utilizing the sender’s wallet to fund multiple recipients with one transaction, or delivering message metadata to the recipient).
-4. Because each sending wallet needs to fully expend its token balance, we may need to shift excess tokens into a regenerated wallet, so the final atom may be used for this purpose.
+4. The last *V* isotope atom would reference a newly-created remainder wallet, which may receive any excess tokens not spent in the first atom.

-5. You will end up with a series of atoms like this (V isotopes shown in example):
+You will end up with a series of atoms like this (*V* isotopes shown in example), capped off with an *I* isotope to establish chain of custody:

 ![alt text][atoms]

 ## Step 3: Client creates a molecular hash of the atoms

-Now that the atoms are ready, we must hash their contents together to produce a molecular hash.
-This is later used to ensure that each atom in fact belongs to the molecule and nothing has been added or removed along the way.
+Now that the atoms are ready, the Knish.IO SDK will hash them together to produce a molecular hash.
+This is later used to ensure that each atom in fact belongs to the molecule and no data or instructions have been added, removed, or otherwise tampered with along the way.

 1. Arrange each atom *A*<sub>1</sub>, ..., *A*<sub>i</sub> in *M* by order of their position.
 Denote position as *k*
-2. Create a Keccak sponge instance for *M*
+2. Create a SHAKE256 sponge instance for *M*
 3. Iterate across each atom as *A*<sub>k</sub>
 4. Absorb each of *A*<sub>k</sub>’s fields into the sponge in this specific order: `position`, total number of atoms, `wallet_address`, `isotope`, `token` (if present), `value` (if present), and `created_at`
 5. Squeeze *M*’s sponge to produce a 128 byte (64 character) hexadecimal string